ahirose/TinyContainer/README.md

 # myOwnContainer
-my own container, mainly to understand the mechanism of it
+my own container, mainly to understand the mechanism of it, for education purpose